S. Suleman

 Syed Suleman (29 December 1938 – 14 April 2021), also known as S. Suleman or Sullu Bhai, was a Pakistani film director.
 He also appeared in Bollywood films with minor roles before migrating to Pakistan and after migration, he directed around forty-eight films in Pakistan film industry, including two Punjabi films between 1961 and 1998.

 He made his acting debut with an Indian film Mela playing the younger role of Dilip Kumar.
 He made his directorial debut with Gulfam (1961) while his last film as a director is Very Good Dunya Very Bad Log (1998).
 Zeenat (1975) is the first film of Suleman which helped him to earn his first Nigar Awards — Best Director.
 He also directed Urdu TV serials after leaving Pakistan film industry.

 Early life

 He was born as Syed Suleman in Hyderabad State, British India (in modern-day Hyderabad, India).
-Following the partition, he migrated to Pakistan along with his two brothers.
-He married actor, dancer Zareen Panna in the mid-60s with whom he had five children, including three sons and two daughters.
+He migrated to Pakistan in the mid to late 1950s to join his two brothers, Santosh Kumar and Darpan, in Lahore.
+He married actress and dancer Zareen Panna in the 1960s, with whom he had five children, including two sons and one daughter.
 S. Suleman first worked as an assistant to the veteran film director Anwar Kamal Pasha.
-He is the recipient of ten Nigar Awards, he was the younger brother of Santosh Kumar and Darpan.
+He is the recipient of ten Nigar Awards.